ledeprogram/courses/data_databases.md

 !!!DRAFT

-We will need to coordinate introducing basic python stuff; seems like we'll get to more python earlier.
+Based on on conversations this course will need to coordinate introducing basic python stuff; seems like we'll get to more python earlier.

+-python datatypes
+--lists, dictionaries
+--control, iterators
+--conversion to/from xml/json
+--textual analysis tools

 unformatted from the formal submission